Chart Color Schemes

 Rockhampton Surrounds - North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges with university qualification rates at 17.2%, significantly below the Australian average of 30.4%.
+The area has lower university qualification rates at 17.2% compared to the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 13.0%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 44.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.2% and certificates at 34.8%.
+Bachelor degrees are most common at 13.0%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.1%).
+Vocational credentials are prominent, with 44.0% of residents aged 15+ holding such qualifications - advanced diplomas at 9.2% and certificates at 34.8%.

-Educational participation is high, with 31.4% of residents currently enrolled in formal education.
-This includes 13.3% in primary education, 10.8% in secondary education, and 2.9% pursuing tertiary education.
-Rockhampton Surrounds - North's 4 schools have a combined enrollment of 390 students.
-The area demonstrates varied educational conditions with the 4 schools focusing exclusively on primary education and secondary options available in surrounding areas.
+Educational participation is high at 31.4%, including primary education (13.3%), secondary education (10.8%), and tertiary education (2.9%).
+Rockhampton Surrounds - North's 4 schools have a combined enrollment of 390 students, focusing exclusively on primary education with secondary options available in surrounding areas.
 Local school capacity is limited at 7.8 places per 100 residents compared to the regional average of 17.6, leading many families to travel for schooling.

 Frequently Asked Questions - Education